nystudio107/craft-scripts/README.md

 `REMOTE_SSH_LOGIN` is your ssh login to the remote server, e.g.: `user@domain.com`

 `REMOTE_SSH_PORT` is the port to use for ssh on the remote server.
 This is normally `22`

+`REMOTE_DB_USING_SSH` determines whether the database connection needs to be done over `ssh`, or the database should be directly connected to (such as for Heroku or Amazon RDS services).
+This is normally `yes`

 `REMOTE_ROOT_PATH` is the absolute path to the root of your Craft install on the remote server, with a trailing `/` after it.